-This document describes West Midlands Pension Fund and the West Midland Integrated Transport Authority Pensions Fund ("the Fund") approach to exercising its voting rights at the annual general meetings (AGM), general meetings (GM), courts and classes of the UK companies in which the Fund invests.
+This document describes West Midlands Pension Fund's ("WMPF/ the Fund") approach to exercising its voting rights at the shareholder meetings of UK companies in which the Fund invests.
 This document supports the Fund's ambition to be fully transparent to its stakeholders.
 The principles described in this document apply primarily to companies with a premium listing on the main market of the London Stock Exchange (LSE), but the principles may be extended to other investee companies as appropriate.
 For voting rights associated with non-UK companies, the Fund currently applies the international voting principles of the proxy research provider appointed by the investment pool company LGPS Central Limited.

-This document is supplementary to the Fund's Investment Strategy Statement, its Responsible Investment Framework, Climate Change Strategy and Framework and its statement of compliance with the UK Stewardship Code.
+This document is supplementary to the Fund's Investment Strategy Statement, Responsible Investment Framework and Climate Change Framework and Strategy.
+As detailed in the Fund's submission to the UK Stewardship Code 2020, voting is a core component of WMPF's approach to investment stewardship.

 The Fund's Voting Principles have been developed in alignment with the relevant statutory guidance.
 The Voting Principles apply to those assets where the Fund holds the voting rights.
-Where voting rights are executed by external managers on behalf of the Fund (for instance, in pool mandates, including those operated by LGPS Central, or where the Fund has delegated authority) the Fund has reviewed and is satisfied with the voting policies of those managers.
-This document is owned by the Fund's Director of Pensions, with oversight from the Pensions Committee.
-It is reviewed on an annual basis.
+Where voting rights are executed by external managers on behalf of the Fund (for instance, in pooled mandates, including those operated by LGPS Central, or where the Fund has delegated authority) the Fund has reviewed and is satisfied with the voting policies of those managers.
+This document is owned by the Fund's Assistant Director - Investment Management and Stewardship and is subject to regular review by WMPF's Internal Investment Committee and approval by Pensions Committee on an annual basis.

-1.2 About the West Midlands Pension Funds
+1.2 About the West Midlands Pension Fund